 Stream Daylighting and Restoration

 The largest part of the project involved replacing the existing storm sewer with 120 feet of natural stream channel, followed by a boulder cascade and plunge pool.
 Three small pocket wetlands surround the new stream channel.
 In addition to creating new habitat, the stream and wetland complex will also help dissipate high flows during heavy rains, and treat storm water runoff from a residential area upstream of the park.
+Click here to view a short video about this portion of the project.

 Hand-Placed Log Structures